All Cancers

 Akanksha Thawani, PhD

-Dr. Thawani [Merck Fellow] studies selfish DNA sequences—so called because they copy and paste themselves within the human genome despite offering no specific fitness advantage.
-Dr. Thawani will utilize advanced methods such as cryo-electron microscopy to reveal the cellular machinery that assists these selfish elements and thus delineate their mechanism of mobility.
-She will use this insight to engineer new genome editing technologies to precisely insert large genes at user-specified sites in a variety of human cell types.
-This general technology will not only translate directly into new gene therapies, but also result in wide-ranging applications in synthetic biology.
-Ultimately, this work will contribute to treatment for many cancer types, including improved CAR-T therapies for blood cancers.
+Dr. Thawani studies how so-called “selfish DNA” elements copy and paste themselves within the human genome.
+Using advanced methods such as cryo-electron microscopy to reveal the atomic structures of various molecules associated with these selfish elements, she aims to delineate their mechanism of mobility.
+She is also interested in understanding how selfish DNA elements are recognized and silenced within the human genome.
+Dr. Thawani plans to harness these discoveries to engineer new genome editing technologies to precisely insert large genes at user-specified sites in a variety of human cell types.
+This general technology will translate directly into new gene therapy tools that will enable treatment of loss-of-function genetic diseases, including many cancer types, and provide a path to improving CAR-T therapies for blood cancers.

 Institution: University of California, Berkeley